 An introductory survey of the Southern Baptist Convention.
 The student will be introduced to matters of history, organization, polity, and commitment to global missions as related to local churches, associations, state conventions and the Southern Baptist Convention.
-Special emphasis will be given to the work of Southern Baptists around the world, its various agencies and promotions, and to the Cooperative Program as the primary means of funding the work among Southern Baptists.
-Three semester hours credit.

 SCIENCE

 SCI 201.
 INTRODUCTION TO BIOLOGICAL SCIENCE.